|Type of tour:||Guided|

 Day 2: Fusing – Wuling Farm (74 mi/120 km)

-You’ll ride straight from the hotel to start your ascent of the Central Cross Island Link that takes you to just under 6562 ft/2000 m and the high altitude plateau of Wuling.
+We ride straight from the hotel to start our ascent of the Central Cross Island Link that takes us to just under 2000m and the high altitude plateau of Wuling.
 The forest will be thick and will change from cedars to bamboo.
 The scenery is spectacular up here and the air fresh.
-Meals: B, L, D.
+We overnight at an area that was part of a 1960s government scheme to resettle veterans as farmers and in the 1980s the focus shifted towards developing tourism and agriculture.
+Breakfast, lunch, and dinner included.

 Overnight at Wuling Farm.